Bad-Discord/Discord-Nuker/README.md

 ## Usage

 ### Normal Usage
-> - Use python main.pt or run it manually by double click
+- Use `python main.py` or run it manually by double click

 ### Using Sessions